clinta/clinta.github.io/_drafts/freebsd-jails-the-hard-way.md

 Now if you create dozens of thinjails, you can run `freebsd-update` once against the template and all your jails will be updated, not to mention you have one easy place to backup to save all your jails customizations: `/usr/local/jails/thinjails/`.

 ## Simplifying jail.conf

+[Jail.conf](https://www.freebsd.org/cgi/man.cgi?query=jail.conf&sektion=5&manpath=FreeBSD+10.1-RELEASE) is actually a fairly powerfull tool if you take advantage of it's features.
+The man page goes in more detail of how to use variables, but the examples below should give enough details to see how it can be useful.
+Any option that can be specified in the [jail](https://www.freebsd.org/cgi/man.cgi?query=jail&sektion=8&apropos=0&manpath=FreeBSD+10.1-RELEASE) command can be included in jail.conf.

 If you've followed all three examples, your jail.conf is looking pretty long, something like this: